 Even in case your websites were built with an older version of PHP, you’ll be able to host them in a semi-dedicated server

 account from us, since we support multiple versions running at the same time on our servers and each one of them can be enabled for your account with just a click via our custom Hepsia hosting Control Panel.
-Other than the latest PHP 5.4 and PHP 5.5, we also support 5.2, 5.3 and the older PHP 4, which has already been abandoned by the majority of web hosting vendors, but we strongly consider that you should not be forced to modify a site that took years to develop, as older scripting language syntax doesn’t always suggest safety holes.
+Other than the latest PHP 7, we also support 5.2, 5.3 and the older PHP 4, which has already been abandoned by the majority of web hosting vendors, but we strongly consider that you should not be forced to modify a site that took years to develop, as older scripting language syntax doesn’t always suggest safety holes.
 On the contrary, a properly maintained website using PHP 4 can be more secure than a non-maintained one using PHP 5.
 For your convenience’s sake, we’ll also offer you the possibility to set a different version of PHP for each website within the account.